structurizr/java-quickstart/README.md

 # Structurizr for Java starter

-This is a simple starting point for using Structurizr for Java.
+This is a simple starting point for using [Structurizr for Java](https://github.com/structurizr/java).

-See [structurizr.com](http://www.structurizr.com) for more information about Structurizr and creating software architecture models as code.
+See [Structurizr](https://structurizr.com) for more information about Structurizr and creating software architecture models as code.

 ## Building